Ohio Nonpareil

 Tree

+Twigs: medium length, curved, rather stout (Beach).
 Bark: olive-green with some reddish-brown, thinly streaked and mottled with gray scarf-skin (Beach).
+Lenticels: scattering, conspicuous, large, usually round, becoming laterally compressed (Beach).
+Buds: medium to small, obtuse, appressed, pubescent (Beach).

 Fruit

-Stem: Short, small (Warder); short, rather slender (Budd-Hansen); medium, rather slender (Downing); medium to rather short, rather thick (Beach); short and thick (Hedrick).
+Stem: Short, small (Warder); medium, rather slender (Downing); short, rather slender (Budd & Hansen); medium to rather short, rather thick (Beach); short and thick (Hedrick).

 Season